Early Short Wave Listening, Numbers Stations, The Woodpecker etc

 What’s going on here?
 Governments using Short Wave radio broadcasting to influence international public opinion in their favor – since the 1930’s.
 Sounds familiar….
 These days they use “social media” to program the Smart Phone Zombies.

 “When you control the information you control the people.”
-Nazi Reichsminister of Propaganda Joseph Google (er, Goebbels).
+Nazi Reichsminister of Propaganda Josef Google (er, Goebbels).

 At age 9-10, I knew that I needed to set up a proper “Listening Post” with the radio.
 That I did, in the back of a small clothes closet, complete with my microscope and chemistry set.
 The wall was adorned with a few SWBC QSL cards.
 The back yard trees were full of wires, the “basement shack” was wired with multiple knife switches to select each one.